Osteopath for Lower Back Pain

 How do you Fix Lower Back Pain?

-In some cases, where the pain is acute and not preventing you from performing your daily tasks, it is possible to self-manage their own symptoms.
-It would be beneficial to make positive lifestyle changes, reduce stress and have the right balance between resting and exercise.
-Have a well balanced diet with good hydration and nutrition and lose weight.
-Furthermore reduce alcohol consumption and stop smoking should all help with your recovery.
+In some cases, where the pain is acute and not preventing you from performing your daily tasks, it is possible to self-manage your symptoms.
+Making positive lifestyle changes, reducing stress and having the right balance between resting and exercise would be beneficial.
+Have a well-balanced diet with good hydration and nutrition, and lose weight.
+Furthermore, reducing alcohol consumption and stopping smoking should all help with your recovery.

 How Long will it Take to Recover?

-From an Osteopath perspective the prognosis for patients with acute low back pain is 3-6 weeks.
-Patients with chronic low back pain may take longer to recover depending on the individual.
-However, in both cases having a structured rehabilitation plan to enable you to take control of your own tensions would be worthwhile.
+From an osteopath's perspective, the prognosis for patients with acute low back pain is 3-6 weeks.
+Patients with chronic low back pain may take longer to recover, depending on the individual.
+However, in both cases, having a structured rehabilitation plan to enable you to take control of your tensions would be worthwhile.

 What is the Best Medication for Lower Back Pain?